 A financial analyst in the first seven institutions listed above would do "portfolio strategy," which includes:

 The MFE teaches skills essential for the job market.
 These include but are not limited to: bond and equity valuation, options pricing, forecasting techniques, financial statement analysis, derivatives trading, and portfolio management.

-The current M.A. program in Economics is a theory program with some application emphasis.
-It prepares the students for Ph.D. programs, employment opportunities at government agencies such as the Department of Labor, the Department of Commerce, and the Federal Reserve Banks.
+The M.A. in Economics is a program in applied economics.
+It prepares the students for employment opportunities in both private and public sectors: think tanks, consulting firms, research institutes, government agencies (such as the Department of Labor, the Department of Commerce, and Federal Reserve Banks), international organizations (e.g., the World Bank, International Monetary Fund), and private corporations.
+One track of the program focuses on preparation of students for Ph.D. studies.
 The MFE program prepares students for employment opportunities in the financial sector.
 The program plan was designed after interviewing with executives of financial companies like, Merrill Lynch, Investment Management & Research Inc, Franklin Advisors, and National City Corp.

 Unlike an MBA program, which is very broad and covers many different general areas, this program is highly focused.
 It is designed for those who want to pursue careers as bond analysts, equity analysts, investment portfolio managers, etc. Whereas an MBA program is designed to help managers to run a business, the MFE program emphasizes the interaction between financial markets and the economic environment; students in this program learn how to apply current conditions in broad-based economic markets to specific financial markets.

 The MFE program at Ohio University prepares diverse students to tackle with the challenges facing financial services.
 The program qualifies as an Optional Practical Training Extension for STEM Students (STEM OPT) designated program, allowing international students to extend their training in the United States by 24 months after graduation.

 - Tuition Information: See "Graduate Programs with Differential Tuition."